Zejabati/TDVRPTW/README.md

 Data
 --
-This repository includes the Solomon benchmark dataset for TDVRPTW, located in the data/ directory.
+This repository includes the Solomon benchmark dataset for TDVRPTW, located in Solomon-TDVRPTW.zip.
 You can use these data files to test and evaluate the solver's performance.